Jaquesecc/osticket-installation/README.md

 ![image](https://github.com/user-attachments/assets/5e76a6c7-6964-49df-a3fd-01b3ec5c9d9b)

 It is very important that every step is done precisely.
 If osTicket was installed correctly, it will look like this.
-Congratulations!
+Success!

 ![image](https://github.com/user-attachments/assets/c971748a-cc70-4fd3-831d-2a91ac8c43f2)